 We have conducted our audit in accordance with the Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants and Auditing Standards.
 Our responsibilities under those standards are further described in the auditor's responsibilities section of our audit report.
 The personnel of our firm responsible for our independence are in compliance with the Code of Ethics for Professional Accountants and have maintained their independence from ADDA Corporation.
-We believe that we have obtained sufficient and appropriate audit evidence to serve as a basis for our audit opinion.
+Based on our audits and the reports of the other auditors, we believe that we have obtained sufficient and appropriate audit evidence to serve as a basis for our audit opinion.